Incubation

 Fertile eggs are rotated in an incubator

 Egg rotation or turning is required to ensure that the embryo developing on the yolk does not adhere to the shell membrane.
-This phenomenon of adherence to the shell membrane commonly occurs during fertile egg storage and during early incubation (first week).
+This phenomenon of adherence to the shell membrane commonly occurs during fertile egg storage and during early incubation (generally the first week).
 The turning process allows the embryo to revolve and slide in the inner white and provides access to additional nutrients for embryonic development.
 Egg turning should be undertaken 3-6 times per day and an uneven number of rotations are better so that the eggs are not in the same position for a longer period.
 Most incubators rotate the eggs by approximately 90 degrees.

 Table 1.
 Incubation Period and Operating Conditions for Fertile Eggs of Domestic Birds in Forced Draught Incubators

-Requirement Fowl Turkey Duck Muscovy
+Fowl Turkey Duck Muscovy

 Duck